jvick1/Rust_Intro/hello/README.md

-# Introduction to Rust Project Structure
+# Project #1: Introduction to Rust Project Structure

 When you enter the command `cargo new hello` on a machine with Rust installed, it initiates the creation of a new project.
 The project directory will have the following structure: